-Set a world record with the super-human effort of tuning 1330 verses of Tirukkural in only 16 hours in Jan 2016.
+Set a super-human world record by tuning 1330 Tirukkural verses of ancient Tamil philosopher, Tiruvalluvar in 16 hours in Jan 2016.
 Has set music to numerous other works of Azhwars, Sangam Literature, Purandara Dasa, Arunagirinathar and other classical/contemporary composers.

 Composes in five languages - Sanskrit, Tamil, Telugu, Hindi and Kannada.

 Has covered a range of themes in musical forms such as varnam, krti, padam, javali, tillana and folk melodies such as chindu

 Has created the form, swarakrti - compositions featuring only sol-fa passages but with

 defined structure similar to krti